 CHANGING THE NARRATIVE

-We will continue to celebrate Black history throughout the year and grow the list persons, groups, or events we consider iconic to Black history.
+The District has a rich Black History dated back to the 1800’s.
+We will celebrate that history throughout the year and grow the list persons, groups, or events we consider iconic to DC’s Black history.
 This image carousel is the start of that list.
-Some are obvious and others weren’t.
+Some are obvious and others aren’t.
 It only further highlights the diversity of a people who others fight so hard to stereotype.
 Who’s on your list?
 Contact us and let us know!

 KICKN' IT WITH KACHI - Did you miss these moments?